kiranvad/MLCD/Readme.md

 This demo folder can be used to do the following:

-Please extract the archieve into a folder and change the matlab directory to where you extracted the archieve toPlease extract the archieve into a folder and change the matlab directory to where you extracted the archieve to
+Please extract the archieve into a folder and change the matlab directory to where you extracted the archieve to

 1. Generate synthetic data of a ternary space (used for MTML framework) For example: